bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 In this part we will create a cluster from scratch.
 We will initialize the database on which the cluster will run, then we will configure nodes to run on this cluster.

+## Allow communication between servers
+Bonita cluster uses Hazelcast as the distributed cluster dispatcher layer.
+Hazelcast needs the port 5701 (by default) to be opened on all the servers that compose the cluster.
+Ensure that these ports are opened in all the nodes of your cluster.

 ### <a id="create_init_bonita_db" /> Create and initialize the database for Bonita BPM Platform

 In this step you will create and initialize the database for the Bonita BPM Platform cluster using the [platform setup tool](BonitaBPM_platform_setup.md).